vmware/vic/doc/design/volumes/nfsvolumestores.md

 The expectation is the error will be actionable by the user such that if it is a configuration issue related to networking or access, the user can either try the operation again with the right container network configuration, or contact the admin with the action item to allow access to the storage device.

 #### VolumeStore
 The `VolumeStore` interface is used by the storage layer to implement the volume storage layer on different backend implementations.
-The currently (and only) implementation used by VIC is to manipulate vsphere `.vmdk` backed block devices on the Datastore.
+The current implementation used by VIC is to manipulate vsphere `.vmdk` backed block devices on the Datastore.
 We have create a similar implementation for `NFS` based volume stores.

 The advantage to using the interface is the storage layer maintains consistency of the volumes regardless of the storage backend used.
 For instance it checks all containers during `volume destroy` to see if the named volume is still referenced by another container (whether the container is powered `on` or `off`).